GPA-Gruppo-Progetti-Avanzati-SRL/tpm-rtp-cli/README.md

 * arrays are a matter of the schema where plurality gets in the way,
 * pointers are a fact of life when generating empty structs is not an option
 * those messages can have a number of nodes ranging from 3000 up to 8500 (considering leaves and intermediate)
-* real cases in general set a very few number of nodes: might be in the range of 30 or 40 leaves: more intermediate nodes than leaves as to speak.
+* real life cases set a very few number of nodes: might be in the range of 30 or 40 leaves: more intermediate nodes than leaves as to speak.
 As such these trees are pretty sparse.
 * the code to map some data to a message can be very much specific and the code can result very much hard-coded as to speak.

 ### Layout